ibm-cloud-docs/watson-assistant/analytics-recognition.md

 The **Recognition** page lets you analyze unrecognized requests.
 You can use this information to create new actions that address questions and issues that aren't being answered by your assistant.
 {: shortdesc}

+You analyze unrecognized requests in English-language assistants only.
+{: note}

 *Recognition* measures the requests within a given time period that are recognized and successfully routed to an action.
 Customer requests are considered unrecognized if:
 - The request triggers the *No Action Matches* action